 However female players have played alongside the men in rugby league in Wales.
 In 2019, the Llanelli Knights U12s “boys side” had a girl in their ranks who is a regular in the side, but it’s the Wales Wheelchair side that fielded the first Welsh female rugby league international in Sarah-Anne Evans who played in the Celtic Cup against Scotland and Ireland on April 30th 2016.
 The first female scorer for Wales was Claire Cranston, who got three tries for Wales in the 2017 Wheelchair World Cup – one against Italy on July 25th and two against Spain on July 27th where she was awarded player of the match.

-Following these matches, two women’s international games were announced for the autumn of 2019 with the first head coach being announced as Craig Taylor, also the coach of the Bradford Bulls women’s U19 side.
+Following the initial domestic matches, two women’s international games were played in the autumn of 2019 with the first head coach being Craig Taylor, who was also the coach of the Bradford Bulls women’s U19 side.
+Wales historically beat England Lions in their second outing and are now preparing to qualify for the 2025 Rugby League World Cup.